JaeheeKimLab/JaeheeKimLab.github.io/join/index.md

 ### Graduate Students
 *  Prospective graduate students can apply to the graduate program of the [Department of Computational Biology](https://compbio.cornell.edu/) at Cornell.
 For students specifically interested in the lab, please notify me in advance about your application.
 *  For current graduate students at Cornell interested in the lab, please send me CV and a short description of research interest.

-### Undergraduate Students
-Highly motivated undergraduate students interested in the lab should email me an inquiry with a transcript (unofficial is fine), CV, and a short description of research interest.